Black Country Development Corporation: History

 The Black Country Spine Road was notable for providing the area around Wednesbury with a dual carriageway as well as reducing congestion on the narrower roads which surrounded it.
 The new road, which was opened in two phases in 1995, also freed up several square miles of previously inaccessible land which was soon developed for industrial and commercial use.
+The Chairman was Sir William Francis and, subsequently, George Carter and the Chief Executive was David Morgan.
+It was dissolved in 1998.